Written by Editorial Team

 Thankfully, you can handle it in a better way by practicing a few breathing techniques during labor.
-Breathing helps to ease pain and discomfort that accompany labor and help you stay calm during labor.
+Breathing helps to ease the pain and discomfort that accompany labor and helps you stay calm during labor.
 Continue reading and get an idea about some breathing techniques which will help you to go through labor smoothly.

 You may wonder- “How is breathing going to help control labor pain?”
 Well, here are some reasons:

-This is because, breathing exercises not only ensures adequate quantity of oxygen supply which is required for the healthy development of the baby but also provides energy to the mother.
+This is because breathing exercises not only ensure an adequate quantity of oxygen supply which is required for the healthy development of the baby.
+It also provides energy to the mother.
 If you have been practicing breathing exercises throughout your pregnancy, it will become a habit and you will naturally follow these breathing techniques while you are in labor.

-This is a yogic breathing technique, which helps you maximize your energy level during the pregnancy.
+This is a yogic breathing technique, which helps you maximize your energy level during pregnancy.
 Here you breathe in and out through your nose.
 Your mouth is shut throughout the process.
 Just concentrate on the sound of breathing.

 There are breathing techniques designed for different stages of labor.
 Some techniques that you can follow are:

 The major issue that you face during the transition phase is your urge to ‘push’.
 Pushing will be allowed only if you are dilated enough.
 Otherwise, the nurse or the doctor will ask you not to push.

 Once the pushing stage starts, do not hold your breath

-It is quite natural for your mouth to get dry while practicing the breathing techniques throughout labor.
+It is quite natural for your mouth to get dry while practicing breathing techniques throughout labor.
 Sipping water or sucking ice chips in between the contraction will take care of your dry mouth.